valendesigns/option-tree/readme.txt

 * functions.load.php will now only load option type functions if viewing an OT admin page.
 * Deregistered the custom jQuery UI in the 'Cispm Mail Contact' plugin when viewing an OptionTree page.
 * Can now save layouts from the Theme Options page.
+* You can now change the slider fields by targeting a specific "Option Key"
+* Modified upload for situations where you manually enter a relative path

 = 1.1.7.1 =
 * Revert functions.load.php, will fix and update in next version